 Meghan: That ties back into the whole shift in thinking.
 We touch on a variety of issues that impact youth and are a part of youth in a bunch of different areas and that is one of them, but there are also other things that we talk about.

 Do you have questions about LGBTQ homelessness or how Second Story works to meet LGBTQ young peoples’ unique needs?
-Reach out to email@example.com and we’ll get back to you within a week.
+Send your questions to [email protected] and we’ll answer them.
 We want to hear from you!